Updated June 15, 2023

 Wider variety of devices

 Many Android devices can be purchased in different sizes, hardware capacities, and price ranges. iOS is only available on Apple devices- iPhone, iPad, and iPod Touch- this increases the cost of the hardware for the apps

 Android lets users send multiple texts through apps, but the iPhone App allows the ability to respond to calls with text messages or a callback reminder with a DND mode.

 Android enables users to log onto GTalk for instantaneous messaging …

 IM is available on GTalk and Skype for Google and MSN, respectively …iOS offers only Apple users the option of chatting natively.

 - Google Hangouts can involve a video chat, whereby users can chat over 3G/Wi-Fi.

 - iOS uses FaceTime which offers the choice of both 3G and Wi-Fi

-Best of Both Worlds: Apps such as Bing and Google Maps can be used for Android or iOS, maps for iOS surpassing Android with respect to the following:
+Best of Both Worlds: Apps such as Bing and Google Maps can be used for Android or iOS, with maps for iOS surpassing Android concerning the following:

 - Ease of Use